alliander-opensource/decentralized-auth/docs/technologies.md

 Someone stumbling upon the MAM stream can view the messages by decrypting it with the address.
 For public information broadcasted like a radio.

 ### Private
-Messages are not decryptable by the address.
+Messages are not decryptable with the address.
 Only someone who knows the root can decrypt the messages.
 For private communication between devices.

 ### Restricted
 Messages are private (a listener must know the root to be able to decrypt it) but also encrypted with a side key.
 A listener much know the root and side key to be able to decrypt the messages.
 This can be used to revoke access to a listener.